 This Is Why Americans Say “Fall” Instead of “Autumn”

-Both are interchangeable, but there's a clear preference in America.
+The two words are interchangeable, but there's a clear preference in America

-The word “fall” likely stems from “the fall of the leaves” or “falling of the leaves,” phrases poets liked, according to Merriam-Webster.
-Not long after, people shortened the phrase to “fall” in the 1600s.
-Eventually, the English empire grew before the eventual independence of the United States.
-The time, distance, and new freedom contributed to the many differences in English spoken in American and Britain.
-That’s why there are some 10 other words with very different meanings in England and America.
+The word fall likely stems from “the fall of the leaves” or “falling of the leaves,” phrases poets liked, according to Merriam-Webster.
+People shortened the phrase to “fall” in the 1600s.
+The English empire grew, followed by the eventual independence of the United States.
+From there, time, distance and new freedom contributed to the many differences in English spoken in America and Britain.

 Although both fall and autumn stem from Britain, autumn was the more popular word for a long time.
 Both have had their ups and downs in popularity.
-It wasn’t until the 1800s that American English and British English took unofficial stances on these words: fall is the word of choice in the U.S. and autumn in Britain.
+It wasn’t until the 1800s that American English and British English took unofficial stances on these words: fall is the word of choice in the U.S., and autumn in Britain.
 It’s still unclear why America clings so strongly to fall.
-Some speculate it has to do with daylight savings time because of “spring ahead, fall forward.”
-What we do know, however, is why Americans say “soccer” instead of “football,” and where our newly popular phrase, “quid pro quo” comes from.
+Some speculate it has to do with daylight savings time, as in “spring forward, fall back.”